bookofproofs/bookofproofs.github.io/_sources/history/17th-century/leibniz.md

 * His first object in Paris was to make contact with the French government but, while waiting for such an opportunity, Leibniz made contact with mathematicians and philosophers there, in particular Arnauld and Malebranche, discussing with Arnauld a variety of topics but particularly church reunification.
 * In Paris Leibniz studied mathematics and physics under Christiaan Huygens beginning in the autumn of 1672.
 * On Huygens' advice, Leibniz read Saint-Vincent's work on summing series and made some discoveries of his own in this area.
-* Also in the autumn of 1672, Boineburg's son was sent to Paris to study under Leibniz which meant that his financial support was secure.
-* Boineburg died on 15 December but Leibniz continued to be supported by the Boineburg family.
 * In January 1673 Leibniz and Boineburg's nephew went to England to try the same peace mission, the French one having failed.
 * Leibniz visited the Royal Society, and demonstrated his incomplete calculating machine.
 * At the meeting of the Royal Society on 15 February, which Leibniz did not attend, Hooke made some unfavourable comments on Leibniz's calculating machine.